 Telecommunications company, AT&T, made a grave photoshop mistake that referenced the 12th anniversary of the 9/11 disaster.
 The company thought they could promote their connectivity with a picture that lights up the sky.

 Two light beams, representing the Twin Towers, with an explosive looking cloud above them, was not received well by the Twitter community.

 Kenneth Cole, American clothing designer, is notorious for his insensitive Tweets whenever there’s a humanitarian crisis or disaster.
 During the “boots on the ground” support for soldiers trying to establish peace in the Syrian conflicts, Cole proceeded to remind his Twitter followers of all the other shoes that exist.

-This is why newsjacking should be considered carefully, before making devastating errors that can diminish your brand reputation.
+This is why newsjacking should be considered carefully, before making errors that can diminish your brand's reputation.
 Do not try to help yourself at the expense of others, be creative but remain aware of the news and what it is about.
 As with anything, it takes practice and careful attention.
 If done properly, you and your brand may reap all the benefits that newsjacking has to offer.

 Opposite to good newsjacking, failed attempts can greatly harm your brand reputation.
-When you try to capitalize from a serious societal setback, it usually ends in bad publicity.
+When you try to capitalize on a serious societal setback, it usually ends in bad publicity.
 So think carefully about the messages you send.